uk-tre/community-management/governance/Community_spaces.md

 The main views to be aware of are:
 - Overview: by far the most used one, it contains all issues by status.
-- By Deliverable: the fastest way to view all issues grouped by the expected outputs of the current funding call
+- By Deliverable: the fastest way to view all issues grouped by the expected outputs of the current funding call As with Slack channels, more useful views (for instance, viewing tasks by Working Group) will be added as required by the community.
 A more detailed guide on how to use the repositories and project will be added here: TBD

 ## Announcements mailing list